TN 35 (12-24)

 • Initiate payment action on the second fee.

-• Refund to the representative who received the first direct payment the difference between the amount the representative was assessed and the recalculated assessment.
+• Refund to the representative or validly assigned entity who received the first direct payment the difference between the amount the representative was assessed and the recalculated assessment.

-• Send a notice to the representative paid first, containing the information included in the following sample language:
+• Send a notice to the representative paid first and, if the fee was paid to an entity, a copy to the entity's point of contact (see GN 03920.021), containing the information included in the following sample language:

 “Previously we paid you a fee of $(amount of payment made to representative after deduction of assessment).
 As required by law, we reduced the fee payment amount by a service charge of $(amount of assessment), which was the lower of 6.3% of the fee we paid or (the applicable assessment cap).